fatcatdog/website_guts/src/pages/articles/2017-11-15-project-idea/index.md

   - Jobs
 description: "Analyzing all of those “Thank you for applying” emails and looking at them with D3.js"
 ---
 During my short career, I estimate I’ve already sent out a thousand or so job applications.
-Recently I was walked through a D3.js tutorial, and think it would be pretty cool to do a data visualization using D3.js and all of those “Thank you for applying” emails.
+Recently I was walked through a D3.js tutorial, and think it would be pretty cool to do a data visualization using D3.js with all of those “Thank you for applying” emails.

 Since college, I’ve been hired by four different companies.
 A family friend allowed me to work as an office assistant in his office for a summer.
 I was hired by ZocDoc through a Facebook friend of my brother’s Facebook post.
 I was then hired by Apttus by applying directly through the company website.
 Recently, I was hired off of a LinkedIn post.